 Individual Separate Account Clients can register here.
 Mutual Fund Shareholders can login here.
 All other investors call (800) 551-0224.
 Having trouble logging in?

 Retirement doesn’t mean what it used to.
 Your clients and their participants are facing a host of new challenges and expect comprehensive, thoughtful solutions.
 They rely on your expertise in this ever-changing environment, as well as your independent perspective, to help them achieve their objectives.

 We offer solutions in a variety of vehicles and share classes, providing QDIA (Qualified Default Investment Alternative) options for all of your plan sponsors’ needs.

 We employ a non-traditional fund of funds structure and build our portfolios one security at a time.
 Unlike other target date funds, our approach is to use one team for both top level allocations as well as underlying security selection.
 As a result, this process avoids the common pitfalls caused by lack of coordination among portfolio managers.

 If a risk-based QDIA is a more appropriate match for a specific plan demographic, our options can provide participants with a proactive risk management approach to retirement investing.

-Manning & Napier’s life cycle offerings include target date (age-based) and lifestyle (risk-based) mutual funds (Manning & Napier Fund, Inc. Target Series and Pro-Blend® Series) and affiliate collective investment trust (CIT) funds (Manning & Napier Pro-Mix® CIT Funds, Retirement Target CIT Funds, and GOAL® CIT Funds).
+Manning & Napier’s lifecycle offerings include target date and risk-based mutual funds (Manning & Napier Fund, Inc. Target Series and Pro-Blend® Series) and affiliate collective investment trust (CIT) funds (Manning & Napier Pro-Mix® CIT Funds, Retirement Target CIT Funds, and GOAL® CIT Funds).